jdabtieu/CTFOJ/README.md

 Python code, with a modification of 90 characters line length.
 However, longer lines may be used if breaking the line would reduce readability.

-For non-Python code, please use 4 space tabs, limit your lines to under 100 characters, and use descriptive variable names.
+For non-Python code, please use 4 space tabs, limit your lines to under 100 characters, use descriptive variable names, and follow general good practices (unless it would reduce readability or performance).

 ## License
 This project is licensed under the [GNU AGPLv3](LICENSE).